ren0x/QuickOCR/README.md

 A simple OCR tool implemented in Python using tesseract that allows you to copy text from a selected area of the screen to the clipboard.

 ## Prerequisites
-`pip3 install pyperclip pynput pytesseract tkinter pynput`
+`pip3 install pyperclip pynput pytesseract tk pynput`

 ## Installation
 I suggest to store the project files in `~/bin/quick-ocr/`.